Leave your email so that your quotes will be sent directly to your inbox.

 As a photographer, Errors & Omissions (E&O) is helpful.
 It protects you if you make a mistake on a job.
 Eg. you could schedule a photo shoot for the wrong day, lose a memory card, or forget to take certain agreed-upon shots during an event.
 If a customer sues, E&O insurance covers re-construction of certain shots to make the customer happy, or covers potential legal costs.

 As a photographer dealing with equipment, you risk injuring someone or damaging another’s property while you are working.
 Someone could trip over a cord or you could accidentally drop a heavy piece of equipment.
-General Liability covers these incidents where a third party suffers damages, paying any associated legal fees, medical costs or property repairs.
+General Liability covers incidents where a third party suffers damages, paying any associated legal fees, medical costs or property repairs.

 Destroyed films, hard drive failure, lost memory card and leaked photos online?
 Cyber Liability insurance protects your photography business from these events and any other related incidents.
 The insurance will pay for the legal fees, credit monitoring service, public relations and other fees to help you control the damage and restore your business's credibility.